 - 1. Remove the two 3x20mm button-head screws that secure the top bumper mount to the differential case. - 2.
-Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
-The two front screws do not need to be removed. - 3.
-Remove the 3x30mm button-head screw from the bumper mount and tie bar. - 4.
-Slide the bumper assembly off the chassis. - 5.
+Turn the chassis over and remove the two 3x12mm countersunk screws that hold the bumper/skid plate to the bulkhead. - 3.
+Remove the 3x20mm button-head screw from the bumper mount and tie bar. - 4.
+Slide the bumper assembly off of the chassis. - 5.
 Remove the tie bar from the chassis. - 6.
 Remove the two 3x15mm button-head screws from the differential cover.
-Do not remove the two screws that secure the shock tower. - 7.
-Remove the differential cover and slide the differential out of the front of the case. - 8.
+DO NOT remove the two screws that secure the shock tower. - 7.
+Use a 1.5mm hex wrench to remove the two screw pins that hold the drive cups to the differential output shafts. - 8.
+Remove the differential cover and slide the differential out of the front of the case. - 9.
 To reinstall the differential, reverse the steps.